matsengrp/phage-dms-vacc-analysis/README.md

 please feel free to contact Jared Galloway: jgallowa (at) fredhutch (dot) org.

-### What this is NOT
+### Exploring the data, interactively

-This is not the suggested approach for *exploring* our data (see section below).
+Running the pipeline here is **not** the suggested approach for exploring our data.
 While running the pipeline is quite simple with some configuration (see *Running the Pipeline*), it involves processing nearly 400 sequence alignments and running esoteric analysis with plotting code specific to our sample's [metadata](nextflow-pipeline-config/sample_table.csv).

-### Exploring the data, interactively

-If you're interested in simply exploring our the rich amount of data from this study, we strongly suggest checking out the pre-processed and publicly explorable [DMS-View data repository](https://github.com/matsengrp/vacc-dms-view-host-repo).
+Instead, if you're interested in simply exploring our the rich amount of data from this study, we strongly suggest checking out the pre-processed and publicly explorable [DMS-View data repository](https://github.com/matsengrp/vacc-dms-view-host-repo).
 There, we have formatted and hosted the data for every sample in the study